darktable-org/dtdocs/content/module-reference/processing-modules/graduated-density.md

 A line is shown on screen allow the position and rotation of the gradient to be manually modified using the mouse.

 This module is known to provoke banding artifacts under certain conditions.
-You should consider activating the _dithering_ module to alleviate these issues.
+You should consider activating the [_dithering_](./dithering.md) module to alleviate these issues.

-## Module Controls
+# module controls

 density
 : Set the density of the filter (EV).
 A low value underexposes slightly whereas a high value creates a strong filter.